Ford Focus (fourth generation)

-The fourth generation Ford Focus, also known as the Focus Mk IV (codename: C519), is a compact car (C-segment) which was produced by Ford from 2018.
+The fourth generation Ford Focus, also known as the Focus Mk IV (codename: C519), is a small family car which has been produced by Ford from 2018 until 2025.
 It was revealed in April 2018 to replace the third-generation Focus.
-As in the previous generation, the model is available with saloon, hatchback and estate body styles.
-This generation marked the demise of the Focus line-up in many regions, including North America, South America, and Southeast Asia, effectively limiting its market reach to just Europe, China, Taiwan, Australasia, and other minor markets.
+As in the previous generation, the model is available with hatchback, wagon, saloon body styles.
+This generation marked the demise of the Focus line-up in many regions, including North America and Southeast Asia, effectively limiting its market reach to just Europe, China, Taiwan, Australasia, and other minor markets.

 Overview

-On 10 April 2018, Ford unveiled the European- and Asian-market versions of the fourth-generation Focus, to mark the nameplate's 20th anniversary.
+On 10 April 2018, Ford unveiled the European- and Asian-market versions of the fourth-generation Focus.
 It is underpinned by the Ford C2 platform, an evolution of the C1 platform used on previous iterations of the car and 20 percent stiffer in torsional rigidity.
 The Mk4 Focus also features a weight reduction of up to 88 kg compared with the Mk3.
 As the wheelbase is extended by 53 mm, Ford designers managed to position the wheels higher up into the sheet metal, reducing the perception of overall length and mass.

 At launch, six trim levels were available for the car, which consists of the Active, Ambiente, ST-Line, Titanium, Trend and Vignale.
-The Vignale trim is given satin aluminum finishes for the roof rails, fascia and rocker inserts, as well as a signature grille mesh.
+The Vignale trim is given satin aluminium finishes for the roof rails, fascia and rocker inserts, as well as a signature grille mesh.
 Only the ST-Line and Titanium trims were introduced in China.

-Newly introduced interior features include an electric parking brake, and a shift-by-wire rotary dial gearshift.
-An eight-inch touchscreen SYNC 3 infotainment system was also introduced, as well as a wireless charging pad.
-Other available kit includes a 675 watt, 10-speaker B&O Play audio system and FordPass Connect embedded modem system, which also offers access to vehicle locator and remote start via the FordPass mobile app.